MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

    For the rest of the settings, keep the default values.

-5. Link user with the security policy.
+5. Link the user with the security policy.
    1. Go to **Admin** > **Users & Groups**.
    2. Select a user — ideally the vault owner, but otherwise anyone with permission to run VQL queries, use the RESTful API, export documents to file staging, download them from file staging, and have access to all the files on all stages, the Doclifecycle configuration detail and the DAC configuration.
    3. Click **Edit**.
    4. In **Details** > **Security Policy**, change the values to the newly created policy.
-   5. In **Federated ID**, change it to the upn (User Principal Name) of the Entra ID account used to set up the connector (i.e. the admin account).
+   5. In **Federated ID**, change it to the UPN (User Principal Name) of the Entra ID account used to set up the connector, like the admin account.

 ## Get started